facebook/flow/website/en/docs/types/index.md

 concat(1, 2); // Works!
 ```

-But supposed you only want to allow strings in your function.
+But suppose you only want to allow strings in your function.
 For that you can
 add types.

 ```js